scrapy/scrapy/docs/topics/request-response.rst

 The JSONRequest class extends the base :class:`Request` class with functionality for dealing with JSON requests.

-.. class:: JSONRequest(url, [data, ...])
+.. class:: JSONRequest(url, [... data])

-   The :class:`JSONRequest` class adds a new argument to the constructor called data.
+   The :class:`JSONRequest` class adds two new argument to the constructor.
 The remaining arguments are the same as for the :class:`Request` class and are not documented here.